RMcDOttawa/DStratMC/README.md

 there other good areas on the board to aim at?</li>
 </ul>
 <p>This seemed like a good use of a Monte Carlo technique: a program that simulates
 throwing a large number of darts at a target and, using a model that simulates a player's accuracy, calculates an average score.
-Then, the program can throw a large number of darts at each of a large number of targets, and find the high-scoring areas on the board.
+Then, the program can throw a large number of darts at each of a large number of targets around the board, and find the high-scoring areas on the board.
+<p>To be clear: this program isn't intended as a darts coach - it was a programming exercise
+for fun, and to demonstrate certain techniques.
 <h2>Instructions</h2>
 Run the program in your GO IDE - or use the compiled binary if there is one available for your platform.
+(Look in the /binaries directory.)
 To run from the IDE, run the main/main.go file.
 <p>You will see a dartboard on the right and a set of controls on the left.
 <p>The "Interaction Mode" radio buttons control the overall behaviour of the program -
 especially what happens when you click the mouse on the board.